yojoots/libbitcoin-system-wiki/Replay-Attack-Misnomer.md

 In the case where a set of [merchants](Glossary#merchant) stop accepting the original coin and start accepting the split coin, the new network has been increased in size at the expense of the original.
 Since the size of the [economy](Glossary#economy) affects the utility of a money, it stands to reason that the effect is [dilutive](http://financial-dictionary.thefreedictionary.com/Dilutive+effect).

-It may instead be the case that only new merchants accept the split coin, that the split scares off existing merchants altogether, and/or that it motivates new or existing merchants to accept both coins.
-In other words the split may in fact be initially additive.
+Unlike in the case of a stock split, the two coins are not interchangeable (fungible), which constitutes an [exchange](Glossary#exchange) cost.
+This is not dilutive but destructive of utility.
+This also implies that the split coin may have higher or lower utility than the original coin, making the split respectively constructive or destructive of utility.